barebox/barebox/Documentation/user/pbl.rst

 Traditionally barebox generates a raw uncompressed binary.
 PBL is an effort to create self extracting compressed images instead.
 This helps on some boards where storage space is sparse.
-Another usecase of PBL is on SoCs on which the ROM code loads the initial bootloader to (limited) SRAM.
+Another use case of PBL is on SoCs on which the ROM code loads the initial bootloader to (limited) SRAM.
 With self extracting binaries, more binary space becomes available.